-On March 28, 2025, the Italian government introduced a new Decree-Law No. 36, bringing major changes to its citizenship by descent (“iure sanguinis”) rules.
+On March 28, 2025, the Italian government introduced Decree-Law No. 36, bringing major changes to its citizenship by descent (“iure sanguinis”) rules.
 Before this change, people could get Italian citizenship if they could prove they had an Italian ancestor who was born or passed away in Italy after 1861.

 New Requirements for Italian Citizenship by Descent